kyang5/coursedescriptions/source/courses/comp342.rst

 Description
 --------------------

-An introduction to webpage development using JavaScript, jQuery and associated client-side tools.
+An introduction to webpage development using JavaScript, jQuery, and associated client-side tools.

 Outcome
 -------------

-Students will be able to create webpages using JavaScript and related tools and protocols, and interface a webpage with a database.
+Students will be able to create webpages using JavaScript and related tools and protocols and interface a webpage with a database.

 Syllabi
 ----------------------